 You don’t want to go broke in retirement.
 Despite all your preparation, however, you might discover that your retirement is going to cost more than you planned.
 First and foremost, you need to become aware of the reasons that the budget you have in mind could be smaller than it needs to be.

 Click through and check out the signs that you might not be saving enough for retirement.

 1. You Don’t Have a Long-Term Care Plan

 You could quickly run out of money in retirement if you need long-term care but didn’t have a plan to pay for it.
 More than half of adults turning 65 today will need long-term care and about one in seven will need care for more than five years, according to the Department of Health and Human Services.

 If you receive care in an assisted living facility or nursing home, you’ll have to shell out big bucks.
-The average annual cost of care in an assisted living facility was $45,000 in 2017, according to the Genworth Cost of Care Survey.
-The annual cost of a private room in a nursing home was about $97,450.
+The average annual cost of care in an assisted living facility was $48,612 in 2019, according to the Genworth Cost of Care Survey.
+The annual cost of a private room in a nursing home is over $102,000.

-“Even the wealthiest people are at risk if they have a lot of long-term care expenses,” said Dave Littell, retirement income program co-director at The American College.
+“Even the wealthiest people are at risk if they have a lot of long-term care expenses,” said Dave Littell, professor of taxation at The American College.